srajma/xatra/GUI_README.md

   - [x] And include a from xatra.territory_library import * line at the top, since all those territories are included in our library---and in a comment right next to it, link to https://github.com/srajma/xatra/blob/master/src/xatra/territory_library.py.
 Remove all the other junk comments pre-filled there by default.
 - [x] In "Reference Map Options", just like there's a label "Countries" for the country field there should be a label "Admin Level" for the Admin Level field.
   - [x] Also, the levels entry field should be a dropdown with all the admin levels available for their country (these should be pre-computed and kept in an index).
+- [ ] Better words and tips for Flag, label etc. I need to think about this, don't do anything yet.

 Development difficulties
 - [x] keeping synchrony between things---this should be documented, i.e. "if you change this, then change this too"